Reinterpreting Landauer conductance, solving the quantum measurement problem, grand unification: Re-interpreting Landauer-Buttiker formalism

-{\bf Unanswered questions in Landauer's phenomenological approach:} Many different experiments show that the Landauer formalism and its diverse extensions to real systems with multiple leads, finite temperature, many body effects, non-linearities, etc, remain valid even for very small lead lengths, as we will discuss.
-Hence the assertion b) needs to be scrutinized. i) The parameter $E$ here is externally applied incident energy and not eigen-energy defining an energy state.
-How the incident energy interacts with the energy states of the system has to be treated according to accepted rigorous theory. ii) One may also ask what are the well defined states for which we have a DOS?
-What exactly Landauer meant when he takes the DOS available to the electrons coming from the source to be $\frac{1}{hv}$.
-States of exactly which system?
-Are they the states of the isolated left lead or the states in the leads are the asymptotic states of a quantum mechanical scattering.
-Isolated left lead may be thought of as an infinite ballistic system although Landauer conductance works for fairly small leads and besides that contradicts the idea that the mechanics of the electrons in the system is a quantum mechanical scattering process.
-In formal scattering theory, one cannot talk of DOS for asymptotic states or DOS for non-asymptotic states.
-A quantum mechanical scattering has to consider the states of the full system rather than that of isolated parts.
-In quantum mechanics there is a well defined DOS for the phenomenon of scattering between asymptotic states that is given by the resolvent and Greens function where the exact scattering potential has to be taken into account.
+Finite quantum systems can in practice have asymptotic states and a well defined DOS, that is given by the resolvent and Greens function where the exact scattering potential has to be taken into account.
 This is related to the dwell time to be discussed below (see Eq.
-12), where the integration limits is not for the region of length $l$ but has to be over the entire region between the junctions with the reservoirs.
-In a quantum mechanical scattering, these are energy states. iii) What exactly is a state in mesoscopic system?
-Is it a momentum state for which we need translational invariance or an energy state for which we need absence of dissipation?
-Within the system, between the reservoirs, there is no dissipation and so energy will be conserved, energy states may be taken as good quantum states, but that will contradict how Pauli exclusion principle is applied as will be discussed. iv) Besides, the term "number of states" is sometimes misleading as one cannot count states in the continuum of states.
-This contradiction of terms is not a serious matter for large systems because of a mathematically rigorous prescription of regularization that can be applied to real systems but that prescription is not adaptable to finite mesoscopic systems.
+11), where the integration limits is not for the region of length $l$ of the barrier, but has to be over the entire region between the junctions with the reservoirs.
+Such finite quantum systems will not have momentum states but can have energy states, however, their DOS is not $\frac{1}{hv}$ as Landauer assumed.
+For the system in Fig. 1, between the reservoirs, there is no dissipation and so energy will be conserved, energy states may be taken as good quantum states, but that will contradict how Pauli exclusion principle is applied as will be discussed.
+This is essentially because $\pm k$ modes are not momentum states and rather belong to the same energy state.
+Besides, the term "number of states" is sometimes misleading as one cannot count states in the continuum of states.
+This contradiction of terms is not a serious matter for large systems because of a mathematically rigorous prescription of regularization that can be applied to real systems but that prescription is not adaptable to small mesoscopic systems.
+This is essentially because regularization scheme applies to continuous spectrum of practically infinite systems, which is clearly not the case that Landauer had in mind where the total length between the reservoirs is comparable to elastic mean free path and de Broglie wave-length, and the incident electrons are coming from a classical reservoir with continuously varying classical energy.
+In formal quantum mechanics only infinite systems have a continuous spectrum implying that states are uncountable.
+Therefore we can start from some finite system for which infinite limits are well defined, to get a DOS that is defined as the number of states per unit energy per unit length, which is then regularized to give measure or volume of states of the full system at an energy divided by the volume of the system to {\bf mean} that at a given point or cross section.
+Mesoscopic systems being finite by definition, do not allow this rigorous prescription of regularization and yet electrons coming from the classical reservoir has a continuously varying incident energy.